kennysusanto/3D-CGA-PA/README.md

 Steps:
 1. Clone the repository using "git clone (http link)" to your desired folder.
-2. *Do "git pull" before updating the code.*
+2. Do `git pull` before updating the code.
 3. Edit the code
 4. Create new branch `git branch newbranch`
 5. Stage `git add .`